mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-datatypes.md

 |
 {: rules="groups"}

-Most of the time Python will do varibale convertion automatically.
+Most of the time Python will do variable conversion automatically.
 You can also use Python conversion functions [(int(), long(), float(), complex())](https://docs.python.org/2/library/stdtypes.html#id2) to convert data from one type to another.
 In addition, the `type` function returns information about how your data is stored within a variable.

 ```python
 message = "Good morning"